Electrical and Computer Engineering Courses

 Ece 513 Electrical Energy Systems (3)

 The course starts with covering three phase circuits and power calculations in three-phase systems.
 Active and reactive power transfer in an electrical grid are analyzed.
 Concepts of electromagnetic energy conversion and transformers will be introduced.
 Different types of energy sources and their interconnection to the grid will be covered such as hydro energy, wind power, solar photovoltaics and energy storage.
 The course is concluded with an introduction to economics of power generation and an overview of elements of smart grids.
-Prerequisites: Ece 202 or Cen 280 and Ece/Cen 310 or permission of instructor.
+Prerequisites: Ece 202 and Ece 310 or permission of instructor.
+Students who have received credit for ICEN413 cannot receive credit for this course.

 Ece 515 Electric Machine Control and Drive Systems (3)